MO2R

 Coverage varies by clinic and indication.
 Some may bill the provincial plan for approved indications; others operate on a self-pay basis.
 Confirm directly with each clinic before booking.

-Private clinics in Mississauga offer self-pay HBOT with shorter wait times and broader indication acceptance than hospital programmes.
-For OHIP-covered treatment, referral is to Toronto General, Hamilton General, or Scarborough.
-Private sessions typically cost $175 to $350 depending on chamber type.
+Independent clinics in Mississauga offer shorter wait times and broader indication acceptance than hospital programmes; at least one bills OHIP for the recognised conditions, while off-label use is self-pay.
+OHIP-covered hospital HBOT is also available at Toronto General or Hamilton General.
+Self-pay sessions typically cost $150 to $400 depending on chamber type.

 For an OHIP-covered indication